patrup/mcp-libre/README.md

 ## 📄 License

-This project is open source.
-Please check the license file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows:
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use

+For other license options, see [LICENSE_OPTIONS.md](LICENSE_OPTIONS.md).

 ## 🔗 Links